How to Upgrade an Old Ceiling Fan

 and the FAXSTAD Pendant Lamp Shade ~16″ was used for my son’s Soccer Rocket League Themed Room.

-We have been using these lights and fans for over a month without any issues at all.
+Update: We have been using these lights/fans for two years without any issues at all.

-The stability and build quality look as if this upgrade/alteration should last despite the life of the fan.
+The stability and build quality look as if this upgrade/alteration should last throughout the life of the fan.

 Despite being modified this change should not affect the function or life of the ceiling fan.